SimuTraffX-Lab/sumo2UnityDocumentation/docs/source/usage.rst

 .. _How to Use:

-How to Use?
+How To Use?
 ===========

-Play mode
+Play Mode
 ----------

-- Controlling the Simulation
+**Controlling the Simulation**
    Once the simulation is started, users can navigate the environment through the "Simulator Car."
    Control the Simulator Car using either the arrow keys or the "WASD" keys on your keyboard.

-- Viewing the Environment
+**Viewing the Environment**
    To freely move the camera and explore the environment from different perspectives, switch to "Scene Mode."
    The simulation can be paused at any time by pressing the pause button located at the top of the interface.

 Simulation Settings
 -------------------

 To change the simulation settings follow the steps:

    #.
 In File Explorer, go to ``Assets/_Project/Sumo_Data``
    #.
 Open Sumo2Unity file to see the simulation.
    #.
 To modify, Click on ``Edit > Open network in netedit`` or press ``ctrl + T``.

 - Change Vehicle Settings
 Inside Netedit, you can change vehicle settings by following these steps:

    #.
 Go to ``Demand`` tab on top middle of the interface
    #.
 Click on ``Create Vehicle Mode`` which is a vehicle icon, just below the ``Demand`` button.
    #.
 Here you can customise the vehicle and add new routes.
    #.
-To add a new route, simply start selection routes in the network.
+To add a new route, simply start selecting routes in the network.
    #.
 Once route is designed, click on ``Finish route creation`` on the bottom left of the screen.

 .. note::